 The Fund has reviewed the key sources of estimation uncertainties related to impairment of financial assets and investments classification against the backdrop of Covid-19 pandemic.
-Management believes that all sources of estimation uncertainty remain the same as in prior period and therefore, did not result in any change in these financial statements.
+Management believes that all sources of estimation uncertainty remains the same and therefore, did not result in any change in these financial statements.
 The Fund will continue to monitor the situation, and any changes required will be reflected in future reporting periods.